Stellar magnetic field: Magnetic stars

-Star-Planet Interaction Controversy
+Star-planet interaction controversy

 In 2008, a team of astronomers first described how as the exoplanet orbiting HD 189733 A reaches a certain place in its orbit, it causes increased stellar flaring.
 In 2010, a different team found that every time they observe the exoplanet at a certain position in its orbit, they also detected X-ray flares.
 Theoretical research since 2000 suggested that an exoplanet very near to the star that it orbits may cause increased flaring due to the interaction of their magnetic fields, or because of tidal forces.
-In 2019, astronomers combined data from Arecibo Observatory, MOST, and the Automated Photoelectric Telescope, in addition to historical observations of the star at radio, optical, ultraviolet, and X-ray wavelengths to examine these claims.
+In 2019, astronomers examined these claims using combined data from Arecibo Observatory, MOST, and the Automated Photoelectric Telescope, in addition to historical observations of the star at radio, optical, ultraviolet, and X-ray wavelengths.
 Their analysis found that the previous claims were exaggerated and the host star failed to display many of the brightness and spectral characteristics associated with stellar flaring and solar active regions, including sunspots.
 They also found that the claims did not stand up to statistical analysis, given that many stellar flares are seen regardless of the position of the exoplanet, therefore debunking the earlier claims.
 The magnetic fields of the host star and exoplanet do not interact, and this system is no longer believed to have a "star-planet interaction."